octobercms/docs/3.x/cms/ajax/javascript-api.md

+---
+subtitle: Interact with handlers using JavaScript code.
+---
 # JavaScript API

 The JavaScript API is more powerful than the data attributes API.
 The `request` method can be used with any element that is inside a form, or on a form element.
 When the method is used with an element inside a form, it is forwarded to the form.